magento/magento2-functional-testing-framework/docs/getting-started.md

 4. Click **Save Config**.

 ### Webserver configuration {#web-server-configuration}

-The MFTF doesn't support executing CLI commands if your web server points to `<MAGE_ROOT_DIR>/pub` directory as recommended in the [Installation Guide][Installation Guide docroot].
+The MFTF does not support executing CLI commands if your web server points to `<MAGE_ROOT_DIR>/pub` directory as recommended in the [Installation Guide][Installation Guide docroot].
 For the MFTF to execute the CLI commands, the web server must point to the Magento root directory.

 #### Nginx settings {#nginx-settings}